TayThorian/MasterBookVault/README.md

 - TSR11509 - Drizzt Do'Urden's Guide to the Underdark
 - TSR9590 - Kidnapped
 - TSR9389 - FRM1 - The Jungles of Chult
-##
-- TSR9432 - ALQ3 - A Dozen And One Adventures
 # PDF's Books to Source
 ## Free League Publishing
 - FLFALE017 - Building Better Worlds